I'm Still Standing: Other versions

 Welsh actor Taron Egerton has recorded this song two times in separate occasions.
 The first time was for the 2016 animated feature Sing as teenage gorilla Johnny; the second was for the 2019 biopic Rocketman where he played the titular role of Elton John himself.

+"I'm Still Standing" was also covered by the cast of the television series Glee during the third season.